THE CORTEX COLLECTIVE PHILOSOPHY

 For some people, it brings enormous relief.
 Some find having a label deeply validating and cathartic, finally providing language for experiences that may never have fully made sense before.
 Others dislike labels altogether and experience diagnosis as confronting, unsettling or difficult to integrate into their sense of self.

-A diagnosis may bring clarity, but it can also create fears about being judged, treated differently, viewed as less capable or no longer being seen in the same way by the people around them.
+For some people, diagnosis can also feel profoundly unsafe.
+A diagnosis may bring clarity, but it can create fears about being judged, treated differently, viewed as less capable or no longer being seen in the same way by the people around them.
 For those who have spent years working hard to mask their differences, diagnosis can feel less like an explanation and more like a potential threat to acceptance, belonging and identity.

+For some people, diagnosis can create an identity earthquake.
 The explanation may finally fit, yet everything feels uncertain at the same time.
 Long-held beliefs about who you are begin to shift.
 Relationships, memories, strengths, difficulties and life experiences are suddenly viewed through an entirely different lens.

+A diagnosis itself may take only a few hours.
 Making sense of what it means can take years.

 Receiving a diagnosis may answer important questions, but it rarely resolves the grief, regret, identity reconstruction and trauma that can accompany decades of misunderstanding.